isomerpages/nea-cfhp/pages/faq.md

 **2. I will be moving into my 1-/ 2-/3-room BTO soon.
 Am I eligible for the programme?**

-Yes, all new 1-, 2-, 3- room HDB home owners are eligible for the vouchers during the length of the programme (i.e. before 31 December 2023).
+Yes, all new 1-, 2-, 3- room HDB home owners are eligible for the vouchers during the length of the programme (i.e. before 20 March 2024).
 Do note that your registered address would need to be updated to your new BTO address for you to receive your vouchers.

 **3. What e-vouchers will I receive?**